Why are we doing this?

 A Mac or Windows computer (preferably your home computer)

-- A USB cable (also known as your charge cable) to plug your child's Apple device into the computer (only for the first time -- we'll be performing backups over WiFi afterwards, but more on this later)
+- A USB cable (also known as your charge cable) to plug your child's Apple device into the computer (only for the first time -- backups will occur over WiFi afterwards, but more on this later)

 I'm ready.
 Let's do this!

 Step 1: Download the Bark Desktop App